Digital-Health-AI-Startup/frontend-test-template/README.md

    - Clicking “Submit” should save the list of acknowledged discoveries.
    - The acknowledged discoveries list should persist after a page refresh.

+Once you have completed all the requirements above, open a PR with your submission.

 **Enhancement: Acceptance Criteria.**
 Please select one Enhancement from the list of Enhancements below to complete.
+Once you have selected an Enhancement, create a new branch.
+This new branch will contain your solution for your selected enhancement.
 In your PR, please state which Enhancement you selected.

 **Notes:**
 Once you create a UI where discoveries can be viewed, the “Acknowledged” list, and one enhancement, the take home challenge is considered complete and can be submitted.